MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 - For transfer scenarios, the route of the PSTN call is based on the routing settings of the person transferring the call, and on the Location-Based Routing settings of the Teams user to which the call is being transferred.

-- For conferencing and group call scenarios, whether a Teams user for whom toll bypass is retricted is or has been part of the call.
+- For conferencing and group call scenarios, whether a Teams user for whom toll bypass is restricted is or has been part of the call.

-If a call cannot complete, the Teams user is notified as follows:
+If a call can't complete, the Teams user is notified as follows:

-- For outbound PSTN calls, the following message apears in the call window: Call not allowed due to your organization’s settings.
+- For outbound PSTN calls, the following message appears in the call window: Call not allowed due to your organization’s settings.

 - For inbound PSTN calls, the call is routed based on the called Teams user’s unanswered call forwarding settings, typically to voicemail.
 If the Teams user doesn’t have unanswered call settings configured, the call will disconnect.